harp-tech/harp-tech.github.io/tutorials/hobgoblin-acquisition.md

 ### Exercise 4: Visualizing Recorded Data

 We will take a brief detour from Bonsai to look at how to visualize the data we have recorded.
-This section assumes you already have an interactive notebook installed (e.g. [JuypterLab](https://jupyter.org/)) and a virtual environment with [`pandas`](https://pandas.pydata.org/) and [`matplotlib`](https://matplotlib.org/)(not included by default with `pandas`).
-If you have installed the `harp-python` library, `pandas` is already included as a dependency.
+This section assumes you already have an interactive notebook installed (e.g. [JuypterLab](https://jupyter.org/)) and a virtual environment with [`pandas`](https://pandas.pydata.org/) and [`matplotlib`](https://matplotlib.org/).
+If you have installed the `harp-python` library, `pandas` is already included as a dependency. `matplotlib` is not included with `pandas` by default but is needed for the `pandas` plotting backend.

 - Open a new interactive notebook and import `pandas`.